+2.1.1 Forecasting Solution

-2.1.1 Purpose and Requirements of a Forecasting Solution
+Purpose and Requirements of a

 Once the limitations are defined, the next step is to define what objectives the project has.
-As outlined in Table, it poses very different forecasting strategies to the project, if the objective is e.g. system balance of renewables or selling generated electricity at the power market.
+As outlined in Table 1, it poses very different forecasting strategies to the project, if the objective is e.g. system balance of renewables or selling generated electricity at the power market.

-In the first task, extremes must be considered and risks estimated; mean error scores are not that important.
+When designing a forecast solution the first task is to consider extremes and estimate risks; mean error scores are not that important.
 Large errors are most significant, as they could potentially lead to lack of available balancing power.
-In the second case, it is important to know the uncertainty of the forecast and use a forecast that is uncorrelated to others.
-The mean error of a forecast is important, but not a priority target, if the target e.g. is to use a forecast that generates low balancing costs.
+The second consideration is to look at the uncertainty of the forecast and make sure to choose a forecast that is uncorrelated to others.
+The mean error of a forecast is important, but not a priority target, if the objective e.g. is to use a forecast that generates low balancing costs.
 This is not always the same, because errors that lie within the forecast uncertainty are random.

 Such errors can only be reduced by strategic evaluations and decisions, not by methodology.
 If the objective is to calculate dynamic reserve requirements, probabilistic forecasts are required and should be part of the requirement list.
-When choosing a forecast solution, understanding the underlying requirements is key.
+When choosing a forecast solution, understanding the underlying requirements is key to the selection the most suitable solution.

-It is not enough to ask for a specific forecast type without specifying the target objective.
+It is not enough to ask the vendors for a specific forecast type without specifying the target objective.
 For this reason, defining the objective is most important.
-And, if there is no knowledge in the organization regarding the techniques required to reach the objective, it is recommended to start with a RFI (see section 1.4) from different forecast providers and thereby gain an understanding and overview of the various existing solution and their capabilities.
+And, if there is no knowledge in the buyer'as organization regarding the techniques required to reach the objective, it is recommended to start with a RFI (see section 1.4) from different forecast providers and thereby gain an understanding and overview of the various existing solution and their capabilities.